 - Trade secret protection/enforcement

 - Employment contract disputes

 - Labor/collective bargaining issues

-BFAS is dedicated to helping employers protect themselves from unfair competition.
+BFAS is dedicated to helping employers protect themselves from unfair competition from within.
 In addition to working with clients to develop comprehensive trade secret protection programs, we assist with drafting enforceable non-disclosure agreements, assignment of invention agreements, and non-competition agreements intended to protect intellectual property and other proprietary information.
-When preventive measures fail, our firm aggressively litigates claims including for theft of trade secrets, breach of non-disclosure and confidentiality agreements, and unfair trade practices.
+When preventive measures fail, our firm aggressively litigates claims including theft of trade secrets, breach of non-disclosure and confidentiality agreements, and unfair trade practices.

 Our firm advises clients on the wisdom and effects of mergers and acquisitions, sales or restructurings, the planning and implementation of reductions in work force, and preparing voluntary severance plans.

 In Dynamex Operations West, Inc. v. the Superior Court of Los Angeles County, the California Supreme Court adopted a new standard to determine whether a worker is properly classified as an employee or an independent contractor.
 The simplified standard, known [...]

 The current legislative session is now at a close.
 Governor Brown has approved or vetoed the bills sent from the legislature.
 Unfortunately for employers, this year was fairly active for labor and employment laws.
 Below [...]